Arraya Insights | April 19, 2022

-In this blog, we’re going to be putting penetration testing under the microscope so businesses can ensure they’re getting the biggest bang for their buck and strengthening their security posture.
+In this blog, we’re going to be putting penetration testing under the microscope so businesses can ensure they’re getting the biggest bang for their buck while strengthening their security controls.

-Pen testers will first get into the easiest accessible systems and then shift to the highest privilege systems using the easiest method possible.
-However, this doesn’t mean they will test your entire environment and every control in place.
-Instead, the testing will be completed in accordance with a previously agreed upon scope.
+Pen testers will conduct these vulnerability assessments by first getting into the easiest accessible systems and then shifting to the highest privileged systems in the easiest way possible.
+This doesn’t mean they will test your entire environment and every control in place.
+Instead, the security testing will be completed in accordance with a previously agreed-upon scope.

 It’s important to understand that a pen test is not the same as a vulnerability scan.
-These are often confused for one another.
+These are often confused with one another.

-A vulnerability scan looks for security weaknesses and known vulnerabilities within your systems and reports potential exposures.
+A vulnerability scan looks for security issues and known vulnerabilities within your systems and reports on potential exposures.
 Unlike a pen test, these are a passive approach to vulnerability management as they’re not completed manually by experts.

-Instead, a penetration test is a hands-on approach.
-In this form of testing, analysts or ethical hackers search for these vulnerabilities directly and try to exploit them.
+Separately, a penetration test is a hands-on approach as analysts or ethical hackers search for these vulnerabilities directly and try to exploit them.

-Conducting a vulnerability scan prior to your pen test is a good way to make your pen test more effective.
-A vulnerability scan will scan your entire environment and provide a reasonably accurate list of all vulnerabilities with remediation guidance.
+Conducting a vulnerability scan prior to your pen test is a good way to make your pen test results more effective.
+A vulnerability scan will scan your entire computer system or environment and provide a reasonably accurate list of all exploitable vulnerabilities with remediation guidance.
 This allows businesses to make their pen test scope more specific and the results more effective.